 Day 3: Nuuksio & Poorvo

-• Travel to Nuuksio National Park, about an hour from Helsinki.
-Spend your morning hiking, picking berries, or enjoying the park’s natural beauty.
+- Travel to Nuuksio National Park, about an hour from Helsinki.
+Spend your morning hiking and enjoying the park’s natural beauty.

 Day 4: Day Trip to Tallinn, Estonia

-• Take a high-speed ferry from Helsinki to Tallinn, Estonia, which is just a couple of hours away.
-Spend the day exploring Tallinn’s historic Old Town, sampling Estonian cuisine, and experiencing the city’s culture.
+- Take a high-speed ferry from Helsinki to Tallinn (Estonia), which is just a couple of hours away.
+Spend the day exploring Tallinn’s historic Old Town and sampling Estonian cuisine.

 Day 5: Day Trip to Turku and Naantali